Help us protect Louisiana's children. Report Child Abuse & Neglect: 1-855-4LA-KIDS (1-855-452-5437) toll-free, 24 hours a day, seven days a week

 Have the work requirements for SNAP been suspended?

-The rule that SNAP recipients who are classified as Able-Bodied Adults Without Dependents (ABAWDs) can receive only three months of SNAP benefits without meeting federal work requirements has been temporarily suspended through August 31, 2021, or until other new standards come into effect.
+The rule that SNAP recipients who are classified as Able-Bodied Adults Without Dependents (ABAWDs) can receive only three months of SNAP benefits without meeting federal work requirements has been temporarily suspended through September 30, 2023.
+On October 1, 2023, the regulation will resume.
+However, residents in 33 parishes will remain exempt from the ABAWD work requirements and SNAP time limit.
+This exemption applies to the following parishes:

 SNAP Nondiscrimination Statement